Dergenagh

 Dergenagh is a townland in County Tyrone, Northern Ireland.
 It is situated in the historic barony of Dungannon Lower and the civil parish of Killeeshil and covers an area of 437 acre.

+John Simpson, the maternal great-grandfather of Ulysses S. Grant, 18th president of the United States, was born and lived in Dergenagh until emigrating to the United States in 1760.
+His home, now the US Grant Ancestral Homestead, still stands and is now operated by Mid-Ulster District Council as a tourist attraction.
+Grant himself visited his ancestral home during his world tour in 1879, and shares a robust lineage of Ulster-Scots Presidents.